filecoin-project/lotus-docs/content/en/storage-providers/operate/index-provider.md

 2. **Back up the existing DagStore repository**

-   By default, the DagStore repository is located at `$LOTUS_MARKETS_PATH/dagstore`.
+   By default, the DagStore repository is located at `$LOTUS_MARKETS_PATH/dagstore` if the market subsystem has been split from the miner.
+For a monolith miner, the DagStore repository is located at `$LOTUS_MINER_PATH/dagstore`.
 Make a copy of that folder.
 This is necessary for:

   - verifying that the expected shard indices are re-generated after migration, and
   - rolling back the changes in case of an error.

 3. **Delete the existing DagStore repository**

-   By default, delete the DagStore repository located at `$LOTUS_MARKETS_PATH/dagstore`.
+   By default, delete the DagStore repository located at `$LOTUS_MARKETS_PATH/dagstore` for the split miner or `$LOTUS_MINER_PATH/dagstore` for monolith miner.
 The absence of the repository signals to the Lotus instance that a DagStore migration is needed and will automatically trigger one upon `markets` instance start-up.

 4. **Rotate any existing Lotus log files and adjust log level**